 Construction and operations would cause impacts on surface water hydrology, including altered drainage patterns and stormwater runoff rates and volumes.
 Construction impacts would result from grading, temporary stream diversion, construction staging areas, temporary infrastructure such as access roadways, waterbody crossings, and drainage systems, new impervious surfaces, new or modified culverts and bridges, modification of waterbodies, and cut-and-fill slopes.
-The changes to project alignments and footprints associated with the DDV would not result in impacts on waterbodies.
-Similarly, the TDV would not affect new surface waterbodies.

 Operations impacts would be caused by bridge or culvert maintenance activities or other HSR-related activities conducted in or near waterbodies.
 Section 3.8.6.4, Groundwater, discusses impacts on surface water hydrology resulting from the construction and operation of tunnels.